I think this post will wander around a bit, we’ll see if the Father will speak to us somehow.

-There will need to be a complete alteration in our hearts if we are to accommodate this command.
-Becoming a child is more difficult as adults as becoming an adult is for a child.
-It takes a great amount of brokenness to make the transition.
+We’ll need to be a complete alteration in our hearts if we are to accommodate His command.
+Becoming a child is more difficult as an adult– then becoming an adult is for a child.
+Becoming small again takes a great amount of brokenness and it’s never really mastered.

 - The Ethiopian Eunuch and the Body of Christ (smoodock45.wordpress.com)

 - Be Teachable, Even When Illness Threatens to Make You Feel Ignorant (chronicillnesspaindevotionals.wordpress.com)

 - What the Bible Says About Our Being Teachable (verticalviewer.wordpress.com)

 One thought on “When Teachability Rides a Chariot”

 Hi there it’s me, I am also visiting this site on a regular basis, this site is truly good and